-How to say “The” in Hawaiian
+How to say “The” in Hawaiian — Video Lesson 0602V

 This video lesson is about 18 minutes long and will teach you the kaʻi “ka” and “ke” (meaning “the”) and compare the rule English language speakers use to select the correct version of “the” (“thee” or “thuh”) to the rule Hawaiian speakers use to select ka or ke for the definite article.

 There is a printable PDF lesson overview which accompanies this video: 0602G Kaʻi #2 Lesson Worksheet.
 Practice with your own words or invent your own worksheet after completing this lesson; it will be fun and it will really help!

-Video Links for Desktop and Mobile
+Video Stream for Desktop and Mobile

 Streaming or Downloading Videos

-All videos are in MP4 format except the WebM file and the OGG file (if available).
-The MP4's should play on all Macs, Windows PCs, iPads, iPhones, and most Android or similar devices.
-Most up-to-date web browsers on both desktops and mobile devices should be able to play the MP4 files.
-Just select the small, medium, or large link to match your network connection speed (bandwidth).
+All videos are now streamed from our providerʻs servers directly to your device, and the correct version for your device will automatically be selected.
+This means that this video should play on all Macs, Windows PCs, iPads, iPhones, and most Android or similar devices.
+Most up-to-date web browsers on both desktops and mobile devices should be able to play the files.
+The only requirement is that you be connected to the internet in order to view the videos.

 Note that you may have to wait up to 30 seconds on a medium speed connection for the video to load enough to play.